 Meryl sings with a musical Bond…

-Sophie has invited 3 of her mother’s old flames to her wedding..but which one will be revealed as Sophie’s father.
+Sophie has invited her mother’s old flames to her wedding but one of the three will be revealed as Sophie’s father.

-Mamma Mia! – Official® Trailer [HD], Trailers Playground HD, http://www.youtube.com and Photos © Universal Pictures
+Mamma Mia! – Official® Trailer [HD], Trailers Playground HD and Photos © Universal Pictures

-Anyway, the film is of course Mamma Mia (2008) and it’s a bundle of infectious fun and enthusiasm set to ABBA songs.
-You can tell throughout the movie, that everyone who was in the movie enjoyed making it as it’s like a quick acting anti-depressant which brings a smile to your face minutes after watching it.
+Anyway, the film is, of course, Mamma Mia (2008) and it’s a bundle of infectious fun and enthusiasm set to ABBA songs.
+You can tell throughout the movie, that everyone who was in the movie enjoyed making it as it’s like a quick-acting anti-depressant which brings a smile to your face minutes after watching it.
 Unless you hate ABBA, romantic comedies and Colin Firth.
-The songs are great, the delivery exuberant but the songs aptness for the situation a bit tenuous at times.
-The singing is pitch perfect from Streep and Seyfried.
+The songs are great, the delivery exuberant but the aptness of the song for the situation a bit tenuous at times.
+The singing is pitch-perfect from Streep and Seyfried.
 Brosnan can’t sing for toffee, and off-set will admit to this, but no-one cares as they are having so much fun.

-Also Brosnan is as ever, lovely to look at and listen to and a natural at comedy.
-For me he stole the show as love rival Stu in Mrs Doubtfire (1998) and I can understand why he got the girl.
+Also, Brosnan is as ever, lovely to look at and listen to and a natural at comedy.
+For me, he stole the show as love rival Stu in Mrs Doubtfire (1998) and I can understand why he got the girl.
 Allowing Brosnan to sing is a far cry from the days of The Sound of Music (1965) where poor Christopher Plummer did the vocals and then was dubbed.
 Brosnan’s singing alone, we Plummerites (?) are hoping will lead to the Christopher Plummer sings edition of this film.
 His singing can’t be that bad, surely.
 You can decide for yourselves by clicking HERE…

-Of course Donna ie Sophie’s mother finds out what Sophie’s done.
+Of course Donna – Sophie’s mother – finds out what Sophie’s done.
 Donna talks to her friends the OTT comic relief one Rosie, (Walters) and the toy boy hungry one, Tanya (Christine Baranski).
-The three women were in a girl group in the 1970s.
-Their girl group, appeared to only sing the more recognisable ABBA songs, that the authors of the Mamma Mia musical ABBA’s Benny and Bjorn couldn’t find a way of fitting into the story’s plot.
+The three women were in a girl group back in the 1970s.
+Their girl group appeared to only sing the more recognisable ABBA songs, that the authors of the Mamma Mia musical ABBA’s Benny and Bjorn couldn’t find a way of fitting into this film’s plot.
 The 3 possible fathers have a wee bit of a bonding session.
-And all this leads to lots of comic mayhem and even more ABBA songs..
+All this leads to lots of comic mayhem and even more ABBA songs.

 Weeper Rating: 😦 😦 😦 😦 /10